humnetlab/Urban_Dynamics/README.md

 (2) popualtion distribution at 1km2 resolution

-(3) the mobile traces (a sequence of stay locations) of a large number of residents or their daily $Rg$ and home location
+(3) the mobile traces (a sequence of stay locations) of a large number of residents or their daily $Rg$ and home locations